 Peanut Coriander Chutney

-Peanut Coriander Chutney is a delicious South Indian style chutney made using roasted peanuts, fresh coriander leaves (cilantro), and yogurt.
-This delicious chutney is great to serve with idli, dosa, uttapam, paniyaram, etc (vegetarian, gluten-free).
+Peanut Coriander Chutney is a delicious South Indian-style chutney made with roasted peanuts, fresh coriander leaves (cilantro), and yogurt.
+Serve it with idli, dosa, uttapam, paniyaram, etc.

-Here are some more South Indian chutney recipes that you may like – Mint Coconut Chutney, Coconut Cilantro Chutney, Red Chilli Coconut Chutney, Onion Tomato Chutney, Andhra Style Peanut Chutney, and Green Tomato Chutney.
+Here are some more South Indian chutney recipes you may like: Mint Coconut Chutney, Coconut Cilantro Chutney, Red Chilli Coconut Chutney, and Onion Tomato Chutney.

 Peanut coriander chutney served in a bowl.

-Peanut Coriander Chutney is a South Indian style chutney made with fresh coriander leaves, roasted peanuts, yogurt, tamarind pulp, and a few spices.
-It is nutty, tangy, refreshing, and has a beautiful green hue to it.
+Peanut Coriander Chutney is a South Indian chutney made with fresh coriander leaves, roasted peanuts, yogurt, tamarind pulp, and spices.
+This vegetarian and gluten-free accompaniment is nutty, tangy, refreshing, and has a beautiful green hue.

 Ingredients